 Take a moment to look a bit deeper into this compounding issue, and investigate addiction issues faced by professional athletes today.

 Investigate why athletes turn to drugs and alcohol

 Enhanced performance benefits – So many professional athletes have dabbled in performance enhancing drugs (PEDs).
+Even though there measures in place to prevent this, such as using a company that specializes in drug testing in chicago, or wherever is local, many athletes have found a way to skirt around these tests so they can have an illegal edge over clean competitors.
 For obvious reasons, athletes feel they need that extra boost to keep up with performance demands and expectations.

 Injuries due to high demands – High demands can also cause higher injury rates.
 The pressure to heal and move on from an injury is intense, and athletes use drugs to push through the pain.